denismattos/Future-Expansion-Continued/README.md

 This continued version merely fixes syntax to comply with Unciv's latest updates.

 # WiP Warning
-**This mod is still a WiP, limited by my currently restricted knowledge of Unciv, the original expansion's source and even JS in general.
+**This mod is still a WiP, limited by my currently restricted knowledge of Unciv, the original expansion and even JS in general.
 I can't guarantee its stability or usability in-game.
 I'll do my best to address any received feedback.
 Thanks in advance for your patience and tolerance.**